Frances Catherine Barnard: Early years and family

 Frances Catherine (sometimes spelled Katherine) Smith was born at Norwich, Norfolk, England, 7 May 1796; and christened on 5 June 1796 at Octagon-Presbyterian, Norwich.
 She was the eldest daughter and co-heir of Francis Smith, of Norwich (descendant of Robert Pierrepont, 1st Earl of Kingston-upon-Hull) and Sarah (Marsh).
 Her uncle was Sir James Edward Smith, a successful botanist at the time who co-founded the Linnean Society.

 On 10 Nov 1817, she married Alfred Barnard (b.
 Norwich, 1793) at St. Peter Mancroft, Norwich, gentleman, of the family of Barnard of Wansford Manor, Yorkshire, Iselham Hall, Cambridgeshire, Abington Hall, Northamptonshire, and Brampton Hall, Huntingdonshire, Baronets.
 Together they had 10 children between 1819 and 1830.
 Frances Hinderly was baptized in 1819, and Mary, in 1820.
 Their eldest son was Alfred Francis Barnard (1821–1894).
 Four baptisms occurred in 1836: Alicia Mildred, Robert, Frederic William, and Jane Catherine.
 Alicia Mildred Barnard (1825–1911) was a plant illustrator and a member of the Botanical Society of London.
 Francis (1823-1912) was a microscopist, chemist, druggist, as well as a member of the Botanical Society of London who emigrated from Great Yarmouth, Norfolk to Australia.
 Two of her sons, Frederick William Barnard and Algernon Sidney Barnard, also moved to Australia, where Algernon was stabbed to death.

 Career

-Barnard authored and edited may books, writing under the name "Frances Catherine Barnard" and "Mrs. Alfred Barnard".
+Barnard authored and edited many books, writing under the name "Frances Catherine Barnard" and "Mrs. Alfred Barnard".
 Some of them included: